twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-scales-like-samadhi%zh.rst

 Here, developing samādhi like a scales is—first watching the breath at the tip of the nostril.
 After sometime dukkha vedanā will arise somewhere.
 But the mind does not follow the vedanā, but neither returns to the breath at the nostrils.
 Instead, levelling out these two vedanās one at the tip of the nose and dukkha vedanā appears down there, until the mind becomes upekkhā.
 The mind staying with vedanā becomes dukkha, domanassa which is one extreme.
 Wanting to overcome dukkha vedanā and send the mind to the nose with taṇhā becomes abhijjhā which is another extreme.

-Therefore, if the yogi can contemplate these two objects or keep them equally until he becomes upekkhā which is the middle way or become the path—maggan.
+Therefore, if the yogi can contemplate these two objects or keep them equally until it becomes upekkhā which is the middle way or become the path—maggan.
 With this upekkhā maggan to develop insight—vipassanā, you can’t contemplate paramatā dhamma with kilesa mind if with kilesa it only becomes concepts. ]

 Today we’ll develop the scales like samādhi or middle way samādhi.
 (Here I didn’t translate the Burmese words—boun-chain kammaṭṭhāna directly) Before we did the ānāpānasati in an ordinary way (i.e., observing the breath only for three days, first one hour sitting and later two hrs sitting) and how to develop it.
 There is a way to develop insight, and I’ll talk about it today.